fictional-pancake/turbo-spork/tonyjournal.md

+###### 3/4/16
+This week I didn't do that much, but Colin started work on the client.
+I don't really understand how Java GUIs work.
+Apparently we are using two tools called Swing and JFrame.
+From my understanding, JFrame creates and handles windows and Swing puts content in the windows.
+It seems like a lot of work to do simple things like create the username and password fields.
+I suggested using some sort of thing that allows us to write the GUI in HTML and have Java use it (which I'm sure exists) but Colin said that would be much more difficult.
+I don't know how we are going to do the graphics for the actual game, because that will probably be much more complicated than creating text input fields.
+There were some weird issues when we tried to have multiple things listening for server input.
+With the library we are using, it seems like only one class receives data from the server.
+To get around this, we created a class that just calls the respective functions (onData() and such) in all of the classes we want listening for data.
+We have an ArrayList of everything that needs to listen in that class.

 ###### 2/26/16
 I'm pretty sure accounts are finished now.
 When we tested it there was an issue because the user ID field still existed, so Colin